 Hardshell vs. Softshell

-The trade-off for the lack of a waterproof designation is that softshells breathe far better than hardshells.
+The trade-off for the lack of waterproofing features is that softshells breathe far better than hardshells.
 High-end hardshells allow some moisture to transfer through the material, but softshells do this better and more comfortably.
-Rather than leaving you feeling swampy inside a rubbery jacket, softshells help regulate your temperature with thinner, more porous materials.
+Rather than leaving you feeling swampy from sweat inside a rubbery jacket, softshells help regulate your temperature with thinner, more porous materials.

-Another big difference between hard- and softshells is tactile.
+Another big difference between hard and softshells is tactile.
 Softshells tend to be much more comfortable than hardshells; they are stretchier, more flexible, less stiff and noisy, and not as suffocating.
-As the name implies, softshells are often soft and silky to the touch.
+As the name implies, softshells are often pliable and silky to the touch.
 Some are even fleece-lined to be even cozier and provide extra warmth.
 They feel incredible and are much more enticing to wear.
-While softshells do not provide the same degree of water protection as hardshells, they are more pleasurable to wear — especially while climbing, ski-touring, running, or hiking.
+While softshells do not provide the same degree of water protection as hardshells, they are more enjoyable to wear in many cases — especially while climbing, ski-touring, running, or hiking.
 Besides, a hardshell may be unnecessary, depending on how and where you plan to use your jacket.

 Softshell vs. Fleece

 Some of you might be asking, if storm protection is not my top priority and if breathability is the main reason to wear a softshell, then why not just wear a fleece jacket?
 A fleece will be less expensive and far more breathable than a softshell.
 In most cases, it will also be more insulating, offering a thin layer of warmth.
 However, except for a few windproof fleeces, they aren't designed to provide weather protection.
 Softshells allow for breathability while repelling a moderate amount of wind and water at the same time.
-For activities such as ice climbing or ski-touring, where you work up a sweat and need something breathable, you may also want some wind or water resistance for protection from snow or running ice.
-Both of which would soak right through a fleece.
+For activities such as ice climbing or ski touring, where you work up a sweat and need something breathable, you may also want some wind or water resistance for protection from blustery winds, snow, or running ice, all of which would pass right through a fleece.
 This is where a softshell shines.

 Best Uses for a Softshell Jacket

-Even though many companies claim to make waterproof and breathable jackets, it is almost always a trade-off between the two.
-The more waterproof a jacket is — especially when it is really wet — the less the fabric is able to release your sweat through the "pores" in the fabric.
+Even though many companies claim to make waterproof and breathable jackets, there is almost always a trade-off between the two.
+The more waterproof a jacket is — especially when it is really wet — the less the fabric is able to release your sweat through the “pores” in the fabric.
 Enter the softshell.
 It sacrifices some waterproofing in exchange for premium breathability.
 Ultimately, you will want to use a softshell for most mountain activities where the chance of aerobic activity is high and the chance of getting completely soaked is low.
-They're great in dry snow for backcountry skiing, ice/mixed climbing, or mountaineering because you're unlikely to get too wet from precipitation, and getting sweaty on the approach results in the chills any time you stop.
+They're great in dry snow for backcountry skiing, ice/mixed climbing, mountaineering, and many paddle sports because you're unlikely to get too wet from precipitation.
 If you expect unpredictable and wet weather, then get a hardshell, but for the rest of us mountain adventurers, softshells are the way to go.

 Types of Softshell Jackets